 Once you have a few books in your series, you can drive traffic to the series page instead of individual books.
 This works better for conversions and the more books you have—your backlist—the better are the chances that you’ll sell a ton of books from just one click.

-For Amazon Ads, you can now run ads for your series page through sponsored brands:
+For Amazon Ads, you can now run ads for your series page through sponsored brands, as well.

 Create a Box Set